mcsee/Software-Design-Articles/Articles/Explain in 5 Levels/Explain in 5 Levels of Difficulty ChatGPT/readme.md

 It does this by using a big database of words and their meanings, which helps it understand the context of the conversation.

-ChatGPT can learn from examples of how people talk and use that knowledge to generate their own responses

 It seem like it's a real person talking to you!

 # Teen

 ChatGPT is a natural language processing (NLP) tool developed by OpenAI, a leading research organization in the field of artificial intelligence (AI).

-GTP is a type of language model that uses machine-learning techniques to generate human-like text.
+GPT is a type of language model that uses machine-learning techniques to generate human-like text.

 The main purpose of ChatGPT is to enable computers to hold conversations with humans in a way that is natural and intuitive.